 Excellent for Renovations

-- Thanks to advanced central control technology and simple wiring requirements, decoders are a smart choice for many golf course renovations.
-With Rain Bird’s Cirrus,™ Nimbus™ II and Stratus™ II Central Control Systems, it is now possible to use Rain Bird’s hybrid control feature to operate controllers and decoders concurrently.
+Thanks to advanced central control technology and simple wiring requirements, decoders are a smart choice for many golf course renovations.
+Use Rain Bird’s hybrid control feature to operate controllers and decoders concurrently.
 This makes it easy to expand irrigation coverage using a minimal amount of wire and decoders.

 In-Field Control Options

-- The addition of decoders doesn’t mean the elimination of in‑field control.
+The addition of decoders doesn’t mean the elimination of in‑field control.
 Decoders can be turned on and off in the field with The FREEDOM System or MI Series Mobile Controllers.
-The MI Series Mobile Controller allows precise control of the decoder system anywhere Internet access is available, even on a mobile phone.
-Another alternative is the FREEDOM System.
-This handheld radio remote allows you to signal changes to the central control system from anywhere on the course.

 The Right Amount of Control

-- For each active Golf (green) solenoid coil: 20 mA each
+For each active Golf Black Solenoid (GBS25) coil: 20 mA each